Persdre/EX-Graph/README.md

 ### Wash-trading Address Detection
 1. Navigate to wash_trading_address_detection folder, and download the wash trading graph to this folder.
-2. Each experiment code file is named as model_wo/with_twitter.py. wo means this experiment does not consider Twitter features. with means this experiment considers Twitter features.
+2. Each experiment code file is named as `model_wo/with_twitter.py`. `wo` means this experiment does not consider Twitter features. `with` means this experiment considers Twitter features.
 For example, if you want to run GCN model considering Twitter features, the command is as below:

     ```
     python GCN_with_twitter.py